-I often fly alone for work and every flight is a bit of a lottery.
-I never know who I’m going to sit next to, and, to be honest, I don’t get a lot of winners.
-I’ve had my share of crying children and grandmothers who are very sweet, but whose conversations eventually devolve into detailed descriptions of their entire family tree.
-Don’t get me wrong—I really do like small talk during long flights, as long as it’s at least a bit engaging.
+I often fly alone for work and every flight is a crapshoot.
+I never know who I’m going to sit next to, and honestly, I don’t get a lot of winners.
+I’ve had my share of crying children and grandmothers who are very sweet, but whose conversations eventually evolve into detailed descriptions of their entire family history.
+Don’t get me wrong – I don’t mind small talk during long flights, as long as it’s somewhat engaging.
 One of my favorite experiences was sitting next to a very nice older man with a passion for collecting vinyl.
 We had an awesome talk about rock icons of the ’60-’80s, and we actually still keep in touch on social media.

-I often travel by plane, but I don’t at all enjoy sitting in one place for a long time.
-That’s why I prefer to fall asleep as soon as the plane takes off, so time passes faster.
+I fly on a regular basis, but I really don’t enjoy sitting in one place for a long time.
+That’s why I prefer to fall asleep as soon as the plane takes off, making the time pass faster.
 But, to my chagrin, this does not always happen.
-Half the time, there’s some chatterbox nearby who wants to talk about everything in the world or, even worse, their problems.
+Half the time, there’s some chatterer nearby who wants to talk about everything in the world or, even worse, their problems.
 I don’t know why people do it!
 I mean, I’m not a psychologist.
 My ideal seatmate is either someone who is asleep or is so quiet they might as well be.

 How it Works